Hero Image

 -by Madison Reinschmidt, sophomore mass communication major

-PROFESSOR’S FAMILY ESTABLISHES NEW SCHOLARSHIP
+PROFESSOR’S FAMILY ESTABLISHES SCHOLARSHIP

 For Adrienne Royo, PhD, chair of the Modern Languages Department, education is deeply embedded within her DNA.
 Not only was she one of five siblings to graduate from college, but her parents also attended medical school and graduate school.
 A gift to Southern from Royo’s father and late mother will help ensure that other families can pursue those same dreams for their children.
 The newly established Dr. Robert L. Wood and Joyce Shirley Wood Endowed Scholarship provides tuition assistance for students studying modern languages at Southern.